Fritz Ofner

 About Fritz Ofner

-In 2011 he released Evolution of Violence, a film examining the historical and social roots of Guatemala’s deep-seated conflicts.
-In the years that followed, Ofner turned his attention to the Middle East and the upheavals of the so-called Arab Spring.
-This period includes films such as From Baghdad to Dallas (2010), following the journey of Ahmad, a refugee child, from Iraq to the United States; Beirut Blend (2012), a documentary homage to Jim Jarmusch’s Coffee & Cigarettes filmed in early days of the uprisings; and Libya Hurra (2013), portraying the final weeks of the revolution against Muammar al-Gaddafi.
+In Evolution of Violence (2011), Ofner examined the historical and social roots of Guatemala’s entrenched conflicts.
+Over the following years, his work centred on the Middle East and the upheavals of the so-called Arab Spring.
+This period includes From Baghdad to Dallas (2010), following the journey of a refugee child from Iraq to the United States; Beirut Blend (2012), filmed during the early days of the uprisings; and Libya Hurra (2013), portraying the final weeks of the revolution against Muammar al-Gaddafi.

-After this intense engagement with global conflict zones and systemic injustices, Ofner spent more than six years investigating the rise of the Austrian-made Glock pistol as a global phenomenon.
-The resulting film, Weapon of Choice (2018), attracted wide attention and was released on Netflix, reaching a global audience.
+After years of working in global conflict zones, Ofner embarked on an extensive, long-term investigation into the rise of the Austrian-made Glock pistol as a worldwide phenomenon.
+The resulting film, Weapon of Choice (2018), received broad international attention and was released on Netflix, reaching audiences around the world.

-In the wake of these long and demanding investigative projects, Ofner has realigned his creative focus.
-His current films — The Shaman and the Scientist (2026) and Katabasis, or the Art of the Last Breath (in development) — turn toward the fault lines where different ways of knowing intersect.
-Through these works, he explores the boundaries of science and the limits of established knowledge, examining how empirical inquiry and spiritual traditions illuminate, challenge, and transform one another.
+Following these demanding investigative projects, Ofner has shifted his creative focus toward questions at the limits of established knowledge.
+His current films — The Shaman and the Scientist (2026) and Katabasis, or the Art of the Last Breath (in development) — explore encounters between scientific inquiry and spiritual traditions, examining how different ways of knowing challenge, illuminate, and transform one another.

 Interviews with Fritz Ofner